 Students may combine this certificate with a second certificate in special education to pursue the Master of Science in General Special Education Studies.
+Students interested in the two-certificate pathway to the master's degree must apply for admission into the master's and certificate programs concurrently.

-- Describe characteristics of various disabilities and how they impact education. - Demonstrate knowledge of differentiation instructional approaches incorporating process, content, product, and technology for students with special needs. - Demonstrate an understanding of classroom management in a differentiated classroom. - Demonstrate an ability to assess and use curriculumbased measurement (CBM) assessment to improve learning for special needs students.

-- Interpret information from formal and informal assessment instruments in order to plan, modify, and adapt for secondary curriculum. - Recognize cultural diversity of students. - Adapt a curriculum in a core content area using differentiation of instruction learning strategies and alternative assessment. - Evaluate and apply a range of flexible differentiating instructional grouping strategies for whole-class, small group, and individualized learning experiences during a unit or lesson in his or her classroom. - Work collaboratively to share knowledge, skills, and experience.
+- Describe characteristics of various disabilities and how they impact education. - Demonstrate knowledge of differentiation instructional approaches incorporating process, content, product, and technology for students with special needs. - Demonstrate an understanding of classroom management in a differentiated classroom. - Demonstrate an ability to assess and use curriculum based measurement (CBM) assessment to improve learning for special needs students. - Interpret information from formal and informal assessment instruments in order to plan, modify, and adapt for secondary curriculum. - Recognize cultural diversity of students. - Adapt a curriculum in a core content area using differentiation of instruction learning strategies and alternative assessment. - Evaluate and apply a range of flexible differentiating instructional grouping strategies for whole-class, small group, and individualized learning experiences during a unit or lesson in his or her classroom. - Work collaboratively to share knowledge, skills, and experience.

-- 871.512 Collaborative Programming in Special Education - 878.501 Differentiated Instruction and Inclusion - 878.502 Curriculum Design and Adaptations for Strategic Interventions I - 878.503 Educational Measurement and Curricular-Based Assessment - 878.505 Cooperative Learning for Diverse School Programs
+878.501 Differentiated Instruction and Inclusion 878.502 Curriculum Design and Adaptations for Strategic Interventions I

+878.503 Educational Measurement and Curricular-Based Assessment

+878.505 Cooperative Learning for Diverse School Programs